 President Biden clinches Democratic Party nomination with Georgia win, CBS News projects

 Former President Donald Trump is expected to clinch the Republican nomination Tuesday night as well.
-CBS News projects a win for Trump in the Republican presidential primary in Georgia.
+CBS News projects Trump winning the Republican presidential primaries in Georgia and Mississippi.

 Democrats on Tuesday are holding voting contests in Georgia, Mississippi and Washington and the Northern Mariana Islands, and Democrats abroad also voted.
 Republicans in Georgia, Mississippi and Washington are holding primaries, while Hawaii is holding GOP caucuses.